davecom/SwiftSimpleNeuralNetwork/README.md

 ### SPM

 You can also install the project's main files (but not the unit tests) through SPM via this repository.

+## Unit Tests/Examples

+[x] indicates passing/working
+- [x] `IrisTest.swift` uses the classic data set (contained in `iris.csv`) to classify 150 irises by four attributes.
+- [x] `WineTest.swift` uses a data set of 178 wines across three cultivars (contained in `wine.csv`) to classify wines by cultivar.
+Trains on the first 150 and then classifies the remaining 28.
+- [ ] `SinTest.swift` tries to learn to approximate the sin() function. ~80% of predictions come close to correct values.

 ## License, Contributions, and Attributions